 Log correlation is the process of making connections between events occurring in different systems or on different devices to help detect and investigate issues.
 With the right log analysis tool, you can bring together different log events that might otherwise seem unrelated.

 Simply put, this is the difference between “good” and “bad” data activity.
-By itself, log management software can’t differentiate between the two of them, it merely gathers the data.
-Without appropriate protocols and advanced analytics in place, a false positive can seem like a big problem, while a serious breach of security can mask itself to appear as innocuous standard activity.
+A false positive can seem like a big problem without appropriate protocols and advanced analytics in place.
+At the same time, a severe security breach can mask itself to appear as innocuous standard activity.

 In this age of big data (that is becoming bigger and bigger with each passing second), log correlation is a vital part of log management – one that is used for everything from cybersecurity, system administration, and staying compliant with mandatory auditing procedures.

-Log management is, like most types of software, heavily reliant on automatization.
+Like most types of software, Log management is heavily reliant on automatization.
 Data that is practically impossible to sort through by (human) hand is ordered, sorted, and analyzed by the program.
 Left to its own devices, your log management tool (LMT) will do its best to carry out the job according to its (pre)set parameters, but this is hardly an ideal solution.

-New threats and problems are cropping up every day, and while your LMT is designed to help you identify and deal with them, a dedicated human in charge of steering its functioning and setup is needed to bring out the real benefits of log management best practices.
+New threats and problems are cropping up every day.
+While your LMT is designed to help you identify and deal with them, a dedicated human in charge of steering its functioning and setup is needed to bring out the real benefits of log management best practices.

 Knowing what to automate and what to do by yourself is an acquired skill in itself.
 And, like any other skill, it requires practice, time, training, and human devotion to get the most of it.